 Specifies the compression library to be used.
-Right now, 'zlib' (the default), 'lzo' and 'bzip2' are supported.
+Right now, 'zlib' (the default), 'lzo', 'bzip2' and 'blosc' are supported.
 Specifying a compression library which is not available in the system issues a FiltersWarning and sets the library to the default one.